eKuG/Optimus-ZetaHacks/README.md

 MIT License, as described in the `LICENSE` file

-Copyright 2018 &copy; Devops Israel, Evgeny Zislis and contributors
+Copyright 2021 &copy; Optimus - Ekansh Gupta and Mayank Mittal